Cosmicnomicon/miniature-goggles/README.md

 *Even after I define everything, unknowns will still exist.
 Some unknowns we will know exist (ideally on purpose), some will be the same set we're looking*
 *at right now.
 The same process should be used to reduce it further.
 Once I'm sufficiently 'ahead' I will stop following this loop.*
 *Every tool that I create needs to be created either from using these tools or from ones I make through the usage of these tools.*

+*These tools should work regardless of the environment you apply them in.
+Once we apply them to smash, we should get specialized and contextually useful*
+*tools that will work specifically for fighting games as a whole, since many top players play more than just smash it's necessary to encompass the*
+*insight that is derived from those games as well as Smash.*

 #######################################################################################